-However, if you’re starting out or returning to training, or increasing your speed or distance, it pays to take precautions to prevent running-related injuries and conditions.
-The last thing you need is another lockdown!
+If you’re returning to running and looking to match or beat your current performance, or you’re taking up running as part of your summer fitness routine, it pays to take precautions to prevent running-related injuries and conditions.
 Heed these safe running tips from SH physio Sandra.

 1. Invest in your dress.
 Wear good, supportive running shoes.
 As the load is greater with running than jogging or walking, a shoe with good foot and ankle support is an investment in prevention of pain and potential injuries (e.g. sprained ankle).